JBUinfo/YT-chrome-bookmarks-2-MP4/README.md

 3. Open CMD, go to the folder and execute "node script_Download_YT_Bookmarks.js".

 # Result
-You will have each folder and videos you have in bookmarks.
+You will have all the folders and videos you have in bookmarks.

 # Notes
 The script will download 3 videos simultaneously.

+The file "downloaded.txt" will be created.
+It will have the URLs of the videos have been downloaded.

+The file "errs.txt" will be created.
+It will have errors that "youtube-dl" throws.